 If you have an existing elevator or are considering buying a home with an existing elevator in it, you need to consult a home elevator professional to make an evaluation for your own safety.

 Your home needs to be surveyed by a professional who can make those recommendations.
+The major options are:

 That you need to be cautious and take this seriously.
 An elevator needs to be safe in all situations and evaluated.
 Call for guidance.
 Do not let this go unaddressed.